Humax MX7 Review

 Key Features at a Glance

-- 7kW single-phase — adds approximately 25 to 28 miles of range per hour
+- 7.4kW single-phase charging, adding roughly 25 to 28 miles of range per hour

-- V2G-ready via ISO 15118 PLC module — one of only two certified AC home chargers in the UK
+- V2G-ready via ISO 15118 and an integrated PLC module, rare among AC home chargers in the UK

-- RFID access control — two tags included, prevents unauthorised charging
+- RFID access control, two cards included, prevents unauthorised charging

-- OTA firmware updates — charger improves automatically over its lifetime
+- OTA firmware updates, so the charger can gain features over its lifetime

 Is It Worth It?

-The Humax MX7 packs more features per pound than almost anything else in its price bracket.
-V2G-ready certification, RFID access control with two tags, interchangeable fascia plates, a London Design Award, a five-year warranty, solar integration, and OTA firmware updates — at £649.
+The Humax MX7 offers a long feature list for the money.
+V2G-ready hardware, RFID access control with two cards, interchangeable fascia panels, a London Design Award, a five-year warranty on registration, solar surplus charging, and OTA firmware updates, all from £649.

-The Humax MX7 makes most sense for buyers who want a well-engineered, future-proofed home charger with practical access control, and who understand that V2G — though certified — is not yet active in the UK.
+The Humax MX7 makes most sense for buyers who want a well-engineered, future-proofed home charger with practical access control, and who understand that V2G, though the hardware is in place, is not yet active in the UK.

 The Humax name carries less weight in the EV charging market than it does in consumer electronics.
 For buyers who evaluate on engineering and feature depth, the MX7’s specification speaks clearly.